-How many days do you need to visit Tenerife & also relax?
+Tenerife itinerary: How many days you need to visit Tenerife

 If you are planning your first holiday to Tenerife you may be asking yourself how much time do you need in order to see the island and discover some of the best sights.

-3 days in Tenerife (a long weekend in Tenerife)
+3 days itinerary in Tenerife (a long weekend in Tenerife)

-Although it is possible, we would not recommend such a trip if this is your first time visiting Tenerife.
+Although it is possible to visit Tenerife in only 3 days, we would not recommend such a trip if this is your first time coming to the island.

 There are so many beautiful places to see, that you will be rushed and you won't have enough time to also enjoy the beaches and the sun.

 But if you only have 3 days in Tenerife, this is what we recommend you do:

 Reserve this day for lounging in the hotel by the pool or on the beach

 Depending on when you arrive, you might have an entire day, so if you are staying somewhere in Tenerife South you may want to try the closest beach.
 We really like Los Cristianos, so we would recommend a walk here as well, maybe go over in the evening for dinner or some cocktails after dinner.

 Take your time to relax on the first day, enjoy the sun and the ocean, so you will have your batteries charged for a day of sightseeing.